-66. Assistant Commissioner Fletcher has provided a detailed review of the use of the operation and management of CHIS.
+66. Assistant Commissioner Nicholas Fletcher has provided a detailed review of the use of the operation and management of CHIS.
 His confidential report is available to the Bailiff for use as he sees fit.
-It suffices for this report to note that the relevant requirements of RIPL have been properly observed.
+It suffices for the purposes of this report to note that the relevant requirements of RIPL have been properly observed.